GlassySundew/bullet/README.md

 haxelib dev bullet $(pwd)
 ```

-When building the JS sample, make sure to
+After building the JS sample, make sure to
 copy `bullet.js` and `bullet.wasm` into the sample directory.